A malfunctioning Mac keyboard can be very frustrating. And even if you have an external keyboard handy, your usual workflow can be thrown off-kilter.

 - Rotate the Mac and repeat the process on the remaining half maintaining the left-to-right motion.

-Repeat the process for a thorough clean, but remember to use compressed air along with a straw to limit the airflow.
+Repeat the process for a more thorough cleaning, but remember to use compressed air along with a straw to limit the airflow.

-Note: This is a slightly complex and risky procedure, as excess airflow can further damage the keyboard.
+Note: This is a slightly risky procedure as excess airflow can further damage the keyboard.
 So, employ this method if you’re sure about your cleaning skills or get it done by a professional.

 3. Check for macOS Updates